Requirements

 Courses

 Prospective students are encouraged to pursue a balanced education with a major in an area of interest.
 No preferences is given to those who have majored in the sciences over those who have pursued the humanities.
-We strive to recruit a student body with broad academic interests and encourage applications from students who have majored outside the traditional premedical disciplines of biology and chemistry, including the other sciences, engineering, the humanities and social sciences.
+We work to recruit a student body with broad academic interests and encourage applications from students who have majored outside the traditional premedical disciplines of biology and chemistry, including the other sciences, engineering, the humanities and social sciences.

 At least yearlong courses in biology, physics, general (inorganic) chemistry and organic chemistry are required.
 We also recommend courses in statistics, writing and social sciences.
 In addition, students are expected to have clinical exposure and research experience.
 The admissions committee evaluates all coursework completed prior to application, including postbaccalaureate and graduate studies.

-Biology (Two Semesters/Three Quarters--Lecture and Associated Lab)
+Required Courses (Two Semesters/Three Quarters, Lecture & Associated Lab)

-Inorganic Chemistry (or equivalent) (Two Semesters/Three Quarters--Lecture and Associated Lab)
+- Inorganic Chemistry (or equivalent)

-Organic Chemistry/Biochemistry (or equivalent)* (Two Semesters/Three Quarters--Lecture and Associated Lab)
+- Organic Chemistry/Biochemistry (or equivalent)*

 *It would be acceptable to have one semester/two quarters of organic chemistry plus one semester/one quarter of biochemistry, with associated labs.

-Highly Recommended
+Highly Recommended Courses

-English Composition
+- English Composition

-Statistics
+- Statistics

-Biochemistry
+- Biochemistry

-Encouraged
+Encouraged Courses

-Additional coursework in genetics, public health, the humanities, and the social sciences (e.g., psychology, sociology, ethics)
+Additional coursework in genetics, public health, the humanities and the social sciences (e.g., psychology, sociology, ethics)

 AP Coursework